Creatively Effective, Deeply Experienced, & Responsive Tutor

 What is your typical process for working with a new student?

-First, I listen: I ask the student to talk about the class, project, subject, test, or application essay upon which we will be working.
+Listening comes first: I ask each student to talk about the class, project, subject, test, or application essay upon which we will be working.
 From this conversation, I begin to develop a clear sense of the work to be done, of both the intellectual matters to be conquered and the student's anxieties, desires, and interests, all of which must also be faced.
-From there, I develop a plan—not one that attempts to solve every problem the student may have at once, but one that works by conceptual steps, each of which builds upon the one before.
-This does two things: first, it builds the student's confidence as he or she moves succeeds at one aspect of the subject, then the next; second, it helps the student develop critical and creative thinking, as he or she comes to understand the logic of the process, sees how we have been progressing, how each step relates to the others to form a more complex whole.
+From there, I develop a plan—not one that attempts to solve every problem a student may have at once, but one that works by conceptual steps, each of which builds upon the one before.
+This does two things: first, it builds the student's confidence as they succeed at one aspect of the subject, then the next; second, it helps the student develop critical and creative thinking, as they come to understand the logic of the process, sees how we have been progressing, how each step relates to the others to form a more complex whole.

 What education and/or training do you have that relates to your work?

 I have a BA summa cum laude in Medieval Studies from Cornell University and a Ph.D. in American Literature and Poetics from SUNY Buffalo.
 I have taught writing, literature, creative writing, and critical theory on the college level for over twenty years, most recently, for ten years, at Georgetown University in Qatar.
-Over the last four and a half years, I have tutored students of many ages—middle school students to adults—of all abilities in the same subjects, as well as test preparation, college application essays, philosophy, multidisciplinary senior thesis research and writing, and business writing.
-Students who have worked with me have raised their grades and test scores significantly, deepened their critical thinking and writing skills, and enhanced their self-knowledge and self-confidence.
+Over the last six years, I have tutored students of many ages—middle school students to adults—of all abilities in the same subjects, as well as test preparation, college application essays, philosophy, multidisciplinary senior thesis research and writing, and business writing.
+Students who have worked with me have raised their grades and test scores significantly, deepened their critical thinking and writing skills, advanced their careers, found their creative voices, and enhanced their self-knowledge and self-confidence.

 How did you get started teaching?